spacecatpixel/lokidocs/SNFullGuide.md

 # Full Guide on Service Nodes

 This document will tell you exactly how to set up and operate a Service Node for the Loki Project.
 This document was written with non-developers in mind, so people new to linux or command line operations should be able to follow along without any trouble.
+Also available is a video guide, which provides a more simplified version of the written guide, it can be viewed [here](https://youtu.be/6uiRD1847UY)

 You can of course run the Loki software on any operating system that you can get it to build on, but for the purposes of this document, the instructions apply to running a Service Node on a remote Ubuntu 16.04 server.
 If that isn’t what you want to do, syntax and server set up will of course differ according to whatever OS you choose to run your Service Node from.